dynaconf/dynaconf/docs/configuration.md

 ### **load_dotenv**

-When turned on dynaconf will try to load the variables from a `.env` file.
+When turned on, dynaconf will try to load the variables from a `.env` file.

 - type: bool
 - default: false